IndyCar Series: Championships by engine manufacturer

-Television
+Broadcasting

 The three-race inaugural season was televised on ABC.
 The 1996–97 season was broadcast by ABC, CBS and ESPN.
 In 1998, TNN was added to the rotation.
 In 1999, Fox Sports Net aired the majority of the races, and the remaining ones aired on Fox, ABC and ESPN2.
 From 2000 to 2008, ABC and ESPN were the exclusive television partners of the Indy Racing League.

-In 2009, Versus (later NBCSN) began a 10-year deal to broadcast 13 IndyCar races per season, whereas the remaining races, including the Indianapolis 500, would remain on ABC through 2018.
-As of the 2018 season, ABC aired 5 races per-season (plus two days of qualifying for the Indianapolis 500), with NBCSN or other NBCUniversal networks (in the event of scheduling conflicts) airing the remainder of the schedule.
-On March 21, 2018, it was announced that NBC Sports would become the sole U.S. rightsholder of the IndyCar Series beginning in 2019, under a new three-year contract.
-NBCSN will continue as the primary broadcast outlet for most races, and overflow content will be available through its subscription service NBC Sports Gold.
-Eight races per-season will be televised by NBC—including the Indianapolis 500, marking the first time in 54 years that the race was not televised by ABC.
-With the shut down of NBCSN in 2021, the rights to the IndyCar races moved to USA Network beginning with the 2022 season.
+In 2009, Versus (later NBCSN) and ABC began a 10-year deal with IndyCar, NBCSN broadcast 13 IndyCar races per season, whereas the remaining races, including the Indianapolis 500, would remain on ABC.
+As of the 2018 season, ABC aired 5 races per-season (plus two days of qualifying for the Indianapolis 500), with NBCSN or other NBCUniversal cable networks (in the event of scheduling conflicts) airing the remainder of the schedule.

+On March 21, 2018, NBC Sports announced an agreement to become the sole U.S. rightsholder for the IndyCar Series under a new three-year contract beginning in 2019; NBCSN continued as the primary broadcast outlet for most races, and overflow content would be available through the "IndyCar Pass" service on its subscription streaming platform NBC Sports Gold.
+Eight to as many as 13 races per-season would be televised by NBC—including the Indianapolis 500, marking the first time in 54 years that the race was not televised by ABC.
+In 2021, the contract was renewed through the 2024 season; with the closure of NBCSN and NBC Sports Gold, their coverage moved to USA Network and Peacock respectively.
+Peacock would also hold exclusive rights to at least one race per-season.